callstack/reassure/packages/reassure/README.md

 ### Scaffolding

+#### CI Script (`reassure-tests.sh`)

+Basic script allowing you to run Reassure on CI.
+More on the importance and structure of this file in the following section.

-#### `dangerfile.ts and dangerfile.reassure.ts`
+#### Dangerfile

-If your project already contains a `dangerfile`, the CLI will not override it in any way.
-Instead, it will generate a `dangerfile.reassure.ts` file which will allow you to compare and update your own at your own convenience.
+If your project already contains a `dangerfile.ts/js`, the CLI will not override it in any way.
+Instead, it will generate a `dangerfile.reassure.ts/js` file which will allow you to compare and update your own at your own convenience.

 #### `.gitignore`

 If .gitignore file is present and no mentions of `reassure` appear within it, the script will append the `.reassure/` directory to its end.

-#### `reassure-tests.sh`

-Basic script allowing you to run Reassure on CI.
-More on the importance and structure of this file in the following section.

-### Performance test script
+### CI script (`reassure-tests.sh`)

 In order to detect performance changes, you need to measure the performance of two versions of your code current (your modified code), and baseline (your reference point, e.g. `main` branch).
 In order to measure performance